Clive Bull 1am - 4am

-People Support Labour Policies, But Support The Conservative Party
+James Explains Why People Support Labour Policies, But Not The Party

 A poll by ComRes found strong support for some of Labour's key policies - but strong opposition to the party.